DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 Suppose now that $x_*$ is a critical point for the problem $(\mathcal{P})$ satisfying optimality conditions from Corollary~\ref{crlr:OptimalityCond_Lagrange} for some $\lambda_* \in K^*$ such that $t \succeq_{K^*} \lambda_*$.
-Then one can easily verify that the pair $(x_*, 0)$ satisfies optimality conditions from the first part of this proposition with $\mu_* = t - \lambda_*$, which implies that $x_*$ is a generalized critical point for $t$. \end{proof}
+Then one can easily verify that the pair $(x_*, 0)$ satisfies optimality conditions from the first part of this proposition with $\mu_* = t - \lambda_*$, which implies that $x_*$ is a generalized $t$-critical point. \end{proof}

-\begin{remark} {(i)~From the proposition above it follows that if $x_*$ is a critical point, but the inequality $t \succeq_K \lambda_*$ is not satisfied for any corresponding Lagrange multiplier $\lambda_*$ (roughly speaking, the penalty parameter is smaller then the Lagrange multiplier), then $x_*$ cannot be a generalized critical point for $t$.
-Indeed, if $x_*$ is a generalized critical point for $t$, then from the proof of the second part of the proposition it follows that $(x_*, 0)$ is a globally optimal solution of problem \eqref{prob:ConeConstrained_Infeasible}.
-Applying KKT optimality conditions to this problem one gets that $t = \lambda_* + \mu_*$ for some $\mu_* \in K^*$ and some Lagrange multiplier $\lambda_*$.
-Consequently, $t \succeq_K \lambda_*$, which is impossible. }
+\begin{remark} {(i)~From the proposition above it follows that if $x_*$ is a critical point, but the inequality $t \succeq_K \lambda_*$ is not satisfied for any corresponding Lagrange multiplier $\lambda_*$ (roughly speaking, the penalty parameter is smaller then the norm of the Lagrange multiplier), then $x_*$ cannot be a generalized $t$-critical point.
+Indeed, if $x_*$ is a generalized $t$-critical point, then from the proof of the second part of the proposition it follows that $(x_*, 0)$ is a globally optimal solution of problem \eqref{prob:ConeConstrained_Infeasible}.
+Applying the KKT optimality conditions to this problem, one gets that $t = \lambda_* + \mu_*$ for some $\mu_* \in K^*$ and some Lagrange multiplier $\lambda_*$.
+Consequently, $t \succeq_{K^*} \lambda_*$, which is impossible. }

-{(ii)~With the use of the first part of the previous proposition one can readily verify that a (not necessarily feasible) point $x_*$ is a generalized critical point for some $t \in \mathbb{R}^m$ with $t^{(i)} > 0$, $i \in I := \{ 1, \ldots, m \}$, of the smooth inequality constrained DC optimization problem
+{(ii)~With the use of the first part of the previous proposition one can readily verify that a (not necessarily feasible) point $x_*$ is a generalized $t$-critical point for some $t \in \mathbb{R}^m$ with $t^{(i)} > 0$, $i \in I := \{ 1, \ldots, m \}$, of the smooth inequality constrained DC optimization problem